 Matthew Ingles practices litigation and dispute resolution in Orrick’s Los Angeles office and is a member of the firm's Complex Litigation and Dispute Resolution group.
-He routinely counsels clients on complex business, antitrust, trade secret and intellectual property law matters.
+He routinely counsels clients on complex business, trade secret and intellectual property law matters.

 Matt has achieved highly favorable results for clients in a wide range of industries, with a focus on technology, finance and energy, and also including fashion, consumer retail and real estate.
 He also routinely counsels clients such as drone manufacturers, tech start-ups, cosmetics companies, fashion companies, and hospitality companies on a wide-variety of business and legal issues.

 Matt has represented clients in all aspects of litigation in both state and federal courts around the country and has served as lead trial counsel or counsel of record in several state and federal court actions.
 He has co-authored briefs in state and federal appellate courts, including the United States Supreme Court, and has argued before New York appellate courts.

 Matt has been recognized for his commitment to pro bono service by both the Legal Aid Society of New York and the New York State Bar Association.
 He is a member of the Surfrider Foundation's Legal Issues Team and has worked with the California Lawyers for the Arts.

 Prior to joining Orrick, Matt served as a Special Assistant District Attorney with the Kings County District Attorney’s Office in Brooklyn, N.Y., where he was a first-chair trial attorney and tried several cases to verdict.

 - Woodard, et al. v.
 Lee Labrada, et al. - Currently serving as counsel to a French nutraceutical company in a federal class-action litigation concerning false advertising claims.